|

-As you can see below this is just occasional news from my studio and
+This is just occasional news from my studio and

 definitely not a blog.
 I would much rather be painting than sitting